 MAXwell Centre Project

-These are basically a former for making newspaper seed pots.They will be used by local primary school children and staff at the MAXwell centre to make "paper seed pots" to bring on seedlings which in turn wiil be used for the Community Garden Project.
+The paper potters be used by local primary school children and staff at the MAXwell centre to make "paper seed pots" to bring on seedlings which in turn will be used for the Community Garden Project.
 The initial request was for 10 potters and Taywood Club members were asked if they would help out.
 I have a feeling that we will finish up with more than 10.

 Thank you to everyone involved in creating this beautiful collection for us.